-The first thing you need to do if you are considering raising vegan children is educate yourself.
+The first thing you need to do if you consider raising vegan children is educate yourself.
 You need to become familiar with plant-based nutrition and understand what constitutes a balanced diet, paying particular attention to protein, healthy fats, vitamin D, vitamin B12, calcium, zinc and iron.

 Both my children were weaned first on blended banana and avocado, a legend in our house (try it!), and graduated to blended lentils and vegetables, thick soups and baby versions of what we were eating.
-It’s sensible to pay attention to a vegetable protein component at each meal, for example, lentils, beans or quinoa, along with vegetables and healthy fats.
-Babies can eat nuts and seeds, but only if ground or thoroughly blended.
+It’s sensible to pay attention to a vegetable protein component at each meal, such as lentils, beans or quinoa, and vegetables and healthy fats.
+Babies can eat nuts and seeds only if ground or thoroughly blended.

 Some babies will let you know when they want food – they may even start grabbing it from your hands!
 I would allow this.
 My second child just had what she wanted from what we were eating, and it was a lot easier.

 Concerning vitamin B12 which all vegans should be mindful of, there are several fortified foods to consider as your child starts to eat more and breastfeed less.

 You can do the best possible concerning young children and B12, getting them to fall in love with Marmite (yeast extract is also good).
 A go-to snack of toast and Marmite will contain plenty of B12.
 We also use Marmite in many savoury dishes – soups, stews and the best vegan gravy ever.
 My children are Marmite lovers to this day.
 We also use Engevita flakes as a cheese substitute, sprinkled on pasta and in many sauces.
 Engevita is supercharged with B12.